‘Linux has travelled far beyond the data centre – farther than anyone could have expected’

 Linux doesn’t just power a plethora of set-top boxes.
 A number of leading TV manufacturers offer a built-in ‘smart TV’ experience using, you guessed it, Linux.

-From LG (who use WebOS) to Samsung (who use Tizen, Orsay OS) to Sharp, HiSense, Philips and Panasonic… The list of gogglebox giants making use of Linux goes on!
+From LG (who use WebOS) to Samsung (who use Tizen) to Sharp, HiSense, Philips and Panasonic… The list of gogglebox giants making use of Linux goes on!